BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Types of artificial intelligence

-The second example comes from Arend Hintze, an assistant professor of integrative biology and computer science and engineering at Michigan State University.
-He categorizes AI into four types, from the kind of AI systems that exist today to sentient systems, which do not yet exist.
+Arend Hintze, an assistant professor of integrative biology and computer science and engineering at Michigan State University, categorizes AI into four types, from the kind of AI systems that exist today to sentient systems, which do not yet exist.
 His categories are as follows:

 - Type 1: Reactive machines.
 An example is Deep Blue, the IBM chess program that beat Garry Kasparov in the 1990s.
 Deep Blue can identify pieces on the chess board and make predictions, but it has no memory and cannot use past experiences to inform future ones.
 It analyzes possible moves -- its own and its opponent -- and chooses the most strategic move.
 Deep Blue and Google's AlphaGO were designed for narrow purposes and cannot easily be applied to another situation.